charithrd/Impact-Evaluation/README.md

      When datediff(CurrArrivedAtPortDate,OrigArrivedAtPortDate) < 0 then 'Early'
      Else 'On Time'
      End as Days_Delay_Banding,
-,case when datediff(CurrArrivedAtPortDate,OrigArrivedAtPortDate) < 0 then 'Early'
+Case When datediff(CurrArrivedAtPortDate,OrigArrivedAtPortDate) < 0 then 'Early'
-  when datediff(CurrArrivedAtPortDate,OrigArrivedAtPortDate) = 0 then 'Not Delayed'
+     When datediff(CurrArrivedAtPortDate,OrigArrivedAtPortDate) = 0 then 'Not Delayed'
-  else 'Delayed'
+     Else 'Delayed'
-  end as Days_Delayed_Flag
+     End as Days_Delayed_Flag,
-,d.finWeekNo as Week_Number
+d.finWeekNo as Week_Number,
-,d.FinWeekSeqNo as Week_Sequence
+d.FinWeekSeqNo as Week_Sequence,
-,d.CurrentWeekCenteredKey
+d.CurrentWeekCenteredKey as CurrentWeekKey,
-,d.dayname as Day_Name
+d.dayname as Day_Name,
-,d.findayofweek
+d.findayofweek
 ```